AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 1. In the **Redirect URL **section, select the option **Use a custom URL** (Choose this if you know the target application’s URL).
 Enter the following URL:

-   [https://learningmanager.adobe.com/ctr/app/azure/_callback](https://captivateprime.adobe.com/ctr/app/azure/_callback)&nbsp;(update the domain based on the environment)
+   [https://learningmanager.adobe.com/ctr/app/azure/_callback](https://captivateprime.adobe.com/ctr/app/azure/_callback) (update the domain based on the environment)

-1. In the Home URL field, enter the following URL,&nbsp; [https://learningmanager.adobe.com](https://captivateprime.adobe.com/).
+1. In the Home URL field, enter the following URL,  [https://learningmanager.adobe.com](https://captivateprime.adobe.com/).

 1. In the permissions section, select **Read All data set** and **Read and Write all data set**.

-   Obtaining Tenant: Contact your Power BI admin to provide the tenant name.&nbsp;
+   Obtaining Tenant: Contact your Power BI admin to provide the tenant name.

    Obtaining the Workplace Id: Workplace creation is possible for Power BI Pro users only.
 You can create a workplace in the Power BI and get the Id from the URL.

 1. Click **Register app** and store the Client Id and Client Secret.

-If you want to authorize the connection again, you must create another Power App, and specify the&nbsp;rebranded redirect URL.
+If you want to authorize the connection again, you must create another Power App, and specify the rebranded redirect URL.

 You can export Learner Transcripts, User Skills, and xAPI Activity Report using the same method.
 Choose Learner Transcripts/ User Skills from the left panel.
 The Export page opens.